Go back

 The Beginning of a Family Legacy

-Federica: You inherited both Chesa Marchetta and Pensiun Chastè from your parents, correct?
+Federica: You inherited both Chesa Marchetta, Pensiun Andreola, and Pensiun Chastè from your parents and from your aunt, Annignia Godly, correct?

 Godly: In 1901, my grandfather on my father’s side bought the house in Sils Baselgia that later became Pensiun Chastè.
 When the property was divided, my aunt inherited the Pensiun because she had always worked there.
-My father, Peter, inherited agricultural land and a barn.
+My father, Peter, inherited agricultural land.

 He was always full of life.
-Alongside farming, he worked as a mountain guide and went hunting with Mr Gabriel, his friend and the previous owner of Chesa Marchetta.
+Alongside farming, he worked as a mountain guide and ski instructor, and went hunting with Mr Gabriel, his friend and the previous owner of Chesa Marchetta and Pensiun Andreola.

-Then, one day, Mr Gabriel came to see my parents and asked whether they would consider buying Chesa Marchetta.
+Then, one day, Mr Gabriel came to see my parents and asked whether they would consider buying the houses.

 Federica: Quickly?